-A new program began this year at PHS called the Young Women’s Leadership Program.
-This program, initiated by a non-profit women’s organization called Feminenza North America, has held regular meetings since September.
-The overall goal of the program was to establish a group of young women leaders, from PHS, that would become positive contagion agents who are actively assisting with specific needs within the Peekskill community and schools.
+This program was initiated in 2014 with the support of ladies from Feminenza North America and the leadership of Eileen McGowan, an FNA Board member.
+The overall goal of the program was to establish a group of young women leaders, from PHS (Peekskill High School), that would become positive contagion agents who are actively assisting with specific needs within the Peekskill community and schools.

-One project that is now in full motion is being implemented by Kayla Godbee and Adasa Bennett.
-They have begun to work with 8 to 10 6th grade girls in the Middle School about how to handle conflict.
-They are holding meetings with these girls on a weekly basis and are continually discovering, with an open attitude, how to navigate and find their way into this vast territory that is not an easy one to tackle.
-Adasa and Kayla have repeatedly demonstrated their compassion and understanding for some of the challenges that young girls face in today’s world and who therefore welcome the mentoring of their 'older sisters’.
-One of the aims is to explore more of what it takes to become a ‘positive contagion’ to those around you, with qualities like courage, hope, kindness and understanding.
+One project was implemented by Kayla Godbee and Adasa Bennett.
+They began to work with 8 to 10 6th grade girls in the Middle School about how to handle conflict.
+They held meetings with these girls on a weekly basis and discovered, with an open attitude, how to navigate and find their way into this vast territory that is not an easy one to tackle.
+Adasa and Kayla repeatedly demonstrated their compassion and understanding for some of the challenges that young girls face in today’s world and who therefore welcome the mentoring of their 'older sisters’.
+One of the aims was to explore more of what it takes to become a ‘positive contagion’ to those around you, with qualities like courage, hope, kindness, and understanding.

 Another exciting project: Symphony Boyd-Roberts, who has a passion for volleyball, recognized that she could combine her passion with helping to provide a healthy outlet for younger girls in the community, so she is now leading a new volleyball program at Hillcrest Elementary with 28 5th grade girls!
 Yes, 28!
-It is one thing, as we are all finding out, to talk about leadership, but as you can imagine, it’s a whole new ball game (no pun intended…) to get out there and do it!
+It is one thing to talk about leadership, but it’s a whole new ball game (no pun intended…) to get out there and do it!
 It takes courage, persistence, grit, and not minding the inherent challenges that come with the leadership of others.
 When we are in a position of leading others, we are naturally faced with real needs in our own development and Symphony continually embraces the development of skills and qualities needed for her next steps.

-Another project that is nearing a point of actualization is Jhanelle Rahim's project to do with starting a recycling program at the high school.
-(More news coming soon about that when Jhanelle does her presentation to the faculty and student body.)
+Another project had to do with starting a recycling program at the high school.
 Jhanelle is passionate about the environment and cares deeply about the future of the planet and future generations that will be living on this planet.
-In addition to her own research, Jhanelle has met with the Department of Works in the city of Peekskill as well as Mr Guglielmo, who is in charge of the Department of Works here in PCSD, to coordinate efforts towards making this happen.
-Way to go Jhanelle!
+In addition to her own research, Jhanelle met with the Department of Works in the city of Peekskill as well as Mr. Guglielmo, who is in charge of the Department of Works here in PCSD, to coordinate efforts towards making this happen.

 It has been amazing to see the rise of charisma with each young woman who has applied herself to a project, which is really one thing we were hoping to see as a result of this program.
-Thank you to Maxine O’Connor, Fred Hutchinson, Margie Daniels, Dr Fine and Mary Noble (CEO of Feminenza) for their support and encouragement to help make this program happen.
-If any PHS young women (who will be in 10th and 11th grade in the 2014-2015 school year) are interested in becoming part of the leadership program, please contact me at 914-924-9391 or by email.
-We have an exciting program planned for next year with new field trips and adventures.
+Thank you to Maxine O’Connor, Fred Hutchinson, Margie Daniels, Dr. Fine and Mary Noble (CEO of Feminenza) for their support and encouragement to help make this program happen.